adnanjpg/remon-mobile/README.md

 # Remon

+**Disclaimer: Early Development Stage •
+Please note that this application is currently in the early development stages and may not be stable for production use.**

 ## Overview
 Remon is an open-source application that allows you to monitor your server's status in real-time and receive notifications when critical events occur.
 This project consists of two main components: a server application that runs on your server and a mobile app that you can install on your smartphone.